zZHorizonZz/zZHorizonZz/README.md

-Hi 👋, I'm Daniel
+Hello, I'm Daniel 👋,
-I have experience with a variety of programming languages and tools.
-I am passionate about creating efficient and scalable systems, and I am always eager to learn new technologies and techniques.
+I have experience in various programming languages and tools.
+I'm passionate about building effective and scalable systems, and I love learning new technologies.

-I'm currently working on Project Cardinal, a project that I am excited about.
-I am also currently learning Kubernetes and Microservices.
+Currently, I'm working on Project Cardinal, a project I'm excited about.
+I'm also learning Kubernetes and Microservices.

 Languages and Tools
 I am proficient in the following languages and tools: